beratdemir21/Data-Structures-Algorithms-Exercises-Solutions/README.md

 # Data-Structures-Algorithms-Sixth-Edition-Exercises-Solutions
-These solutions aren't optimal solutions because these are my solutions.
-I am reading each chapter and then solving each exercise.
+I don't know whether these solutions are optimal solutions because I try to solve them as best I can.
 So I hope these solutions help you :)